ibm-cloud-docs/containers/cs_storage.md

   <dt>Replicate snapshots to an NFS file share in another location (data center)</dt>
  <dd>To protect your data from a location failure, you can [replicate snapshots](/docs/infrastructure/FileStorage/replication.html#working-with-replication) to an NFS file share that is set up in another location.
 Data can be replicated from the primary NFS file share to the backup NFS file share only.
 You cannot mount a replicated NFS file share to a cluster.
 When your primary NFS file share fails, you can manually set your backup NFS file share to be the primary one.
 Then, you can mount it to your cluster.
 After your primary NFS file share is restored, you can restore the data from the backup NFS file share.</dd>
   <dt>Backup data to Object Storage</dt>
   <dd>You can use the [**ibm-backup-restore image**](/docs/services/RegistryImages/ibm-backup-restore/index.html#ibmbackup_restore_starter) to spin up a backup and restore pod in your cluster.
-This pod contains a script to run a one-time or periodic backup for any persistent volume claim in your cluster.
+This pod contains a script to run a one-time or periodic backup for any persistent volume claim (PVC) in your cluster.
 Data is stored in your {{site.data.keyword.objectstoragefull}} instance that you set up in a location.
 To make your data even more highly available and protect your app from a location failure, set up a second {{site.data.keyword.objectstoragefull}} instance and replicate data across locations.
 If you need to restore data from your {{site.data.keyword.objectstoragefull}} instance, use the restore script that is provided with the image.</dd>
   </dl>

 ## Adding non-root user access to persistent storage